 Off-Page SEO refers to activities that earn authoritative back links and inbound traffic from other websites to individual web pages.
 Unlike On-Page SEO, the activities are conducted largely off the website and the results are mainly in the control of webmasters of those websites.

 Off-Page SEO tactics are far more time-consuming and require a great deal of effort in reaching out to and negotiating with webmasters of high domain authority (DA) websites and influencers to request that they create back links to your website.
 The quantity of back links counts as much as the quality of the websites the back links are from.
 Off-Page SEO tactics include:

 - Creating high-quality, relevant, and timely content that webmasters of high DA websites want to link to

 - Creating high-quality guest posts to contribute to high DA websites for an author back link

-- Creating sponsored content for high DA websites to post (this is considered a paid back link that search engines discount for E-A-T)
+- Creating sponsored content for high DA websites to post (a paid back link that search engines discount for E-A-T)

 - Co-creating content with influencers to post on their digital properties

 - Registering in relevant web directories for a back link

 - Commenting on relevant blog posts and social media posts with a back link to your website